-Neil Moles: I left school at 16, opting out of A’ Levels and university in favour of an apprenticeship with my local building society.
+Neil Moles: I left school at 16, opting out of A’ Levels and university in favor of an apprenticeship with my local building society.
 I worked at getting my professional qualifications and then a degree in business management while in full-time employment.

 In 2004, following eight years in technical and advisory roles with regional and national financial advisory firms, I joined wealth advice firm Lawrence Scoffield.
 In 2008, I led a management buyout of the business, which went on to become Progeny.